 Survey participation is by invitation only to prevent manipulation of the results and participants are carefully selected by geographical location and discipline for statistically relevant sampling.
 Additionally, the survey is offered in nine languages to overcome language bias.
 View the details of the survey methodology here.

 In previous surveys, around 90 percent of the 60,000+ survey participants were academic faculty or researchers from approximately 150 countries.
 On average, they have more than 17 years experience working in academia.
-Read 2014’s Academic Reputation Survey findings here.
+See the previous year's Academic Reputation Survey summary here.

 Publication and citation data from InCites™ :